dortania/OpenCore-Install-Guide/AMD-config.md

 For setting up the SMBIOS info, we'll use acidanthera's [_macserial_](https://github.com/acidanthera/MacInfoPkg/releases) application.

 For this example, we'll choose the _iMacPro1,1_ SMBIOS but those running Nvidia GPUs may find better stability with _iMac14,2_.
+* MacPro7,1 is exclusive to macOS 10.15 Catalina

 To get the SMBIOS info generated with macserial, you can run it with the `-a` argument \(which generates serials and board serials for all supported platforms\).
 You can also parse it with grep to limit your search to one SMBIOS type.